AlonaPashko/Store/README.md

 The folder FileOperations has a FileReader class for reading information from a file.

-The folder Services has a CompareByPrice, ExceptionHandler and StorageComparer classes, each of which performs its specific tasks.
+The folder Services has a CompareByPrice, StorageComparer, ArrivedProducts, SoldedProducts, ExpiredProducts classes, each of which performs its specific tasks.

+The folder Exceptions has exception classes and ExceptionHandler.